HBS-Urosystem/urosystem.kit2/cms/blocks/products/gag-layer.en.md

           (Many other voiding diaries are taking nighttime voiding into account, too.
 Our experience shows that it is not necessary.
 Nighttime voiding is affected by several factors not directly related to any condition of the bladder.
 Therefore, taking these portions into consideration would adversely influence the accuracy of the test.)
         anchor: method
-      - q: Practical Instructions
+      - q: Practical Instructions for the Voiding Diary
         text: >-
-          *To perform the test correctly, the instructions below are to be followed precisely.*
+          To perform the test correctly, the instructions below are to be followed precisely: